Central Coast & Newcastle Line: Glendale station

 A railway station is proposed to be constructed in Glendale as part of the Lake Macquarie Transport Interchange project.
-The station will be located between Cockle Creek and Cardiff railway station and will have connections to buses.
+The station will be located between Cockle Creek and Cardiff railway stations and will have connections to buses.
 An extension of Glendale Drive leading to the proposed station has been built and completed in June 2017.
 However, construction of the station has not commenced.

 New Warnervale station

 A new station is proposed for Warnervale.
 The draft Central Coast Transportation Strategy stated that construction of the new railway station was to be completed by 2016.
 In October 2014 there were some differences between Wyong Council and the State Government over how a strategic piece of land should be developed at Warnervale.